JoshuaKGoldberg/Goldblog/content/blog/invalid-name-errors/index.md

 //           ~~~ Variable declaration expected.
 ```

-🤔 That's not very helpful.
+🤔 That's rather unclear.

 This post describes what I did to improve this particular error.
 Let's dig in!

 ## But Why?

-> Why is TypeScript doing this to us?

-As with any TypeScript error message improvement investigation, I started by searching on the emitted error.
+As with any TypeScript error message improvement investigation, I started by searching on how the original emitted error is achieved.
 I found exactly one usage of it, in [`src/compiler/parser.ts`](https://github.com/microsoft/TypeScript/blob/4dd9f69866a1a99053f229828c7e10250d2c1d49/src/compiler/parser.ts#L2379):

 ```ts